Director of the Wilson Center

 Phone: (434) 223-6312

-John H. Eastby, Assistant Director of the Public Service Program, is Elliot Professor of Government and Foreign Affairs at Hampden-Sydney College.
+John H. Eastby is Professor of Government and Foreign Affairs at Hampden-Sydney College.
 He has published on international organization, political theory and international relations, European integration, American foreign policy and Woodrow Wilson.
 He served for a year as Associate Dean of the Faculty at Hampden-Sydney and recently completed a six year term as Director of the interdisciplinary Western Culture program.
 He holds the B.A. degree from Augustana College and the Ph.D from the University of Virginia.

 Dr. James Y. Simms, Jr.

-Dr. James Y. Simms, Jr., Director is the National Security Studies Program and retired Elliott Professor of History.
+Dr. James Y. Simms, Jr. is a retired Elliott Professor of History.
 He also has taught at Eastern Michigan University and George Mason University.
 He has been awarded several National Endowment of the Humanities grants and a Fellowship at the Russian Research Center at Harvard University.
 His area of expertise is Russian agriculture--peasant well-being--in late Imperial Russia.
 Author of several articles on this subject, he is also co-editor and co-author of Modernization and Revolution: Dilemmas of Progress in Late Imperial Russia.

 Dr. Curtis J. Smith